modelhub-ai/modelhub/README.md

 3. **Download modelhub start script**

-   Download [start.py](https://raw.githubusercontent.com/modelhub-ai/modelhub/master/start.py) (use "save link as") from this repository and place it into an empty folder.
+   Download [_start.py_](https://raw.githubusercontent.com/modelhub-ai/modelhub/master/start.py) (use "save link as") from this repository and place it into an empty folder.

 4. **Run a model using start.py**

-   Open a terminal and navigate to the folder that contains start.py.
+   Open a terminal and navigate to the folder that contains _start.py_.
 For running models, write access is required in the current folder.

    Execute `python start.py SqueezeNet` in the terminal to run the SqueezeNet model from the modelhub collection.